DOH-PNT0303/h5n1_ha_na_nextstrain/data_retrieval/README.md

 ### 2. Pull Contextual Sequences from the D1.1 Clade

-To ensure that we are using relevant contextual sequences, we focus on sequences of the same genotype (D1.1).
-This minimizes the impact of reassortment on the phylogenetic analysis.
+To get relevant contextual data we need to ensure that we are using contextual sequences that are the same genotype (D1.1) to minimize the impact of reassortment on phylogenetic signals.
+To pull contextual sequences from the D1.1 clade we perform phylogenetic placement of the Washington and Oregon sequences of interest that have whole genomes onto the UShER concatenated whole genome tree (N=50 sequences displayed) and pull all sequences from the D1.1 subclade that our Washington sequences cluster within.
+We do that through the following steps:

 #### 2.1 Generate Concatenated Assemblies